 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.

-- All Computer Science applicants applying in 2019 sit the test on 30 October 2019.
+- All Computer Science applicants applying in 2020 sit the test on 5 November 2020 (updated date).

 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section.